AzarenkaA/vote-system/Readme.md

 Http method **POST**:
 mapping http://localhost:8080/api/auth/signin.

-   The system to login takes next request:
+   The system takes next request for log in:

         {
             "username": "admin@mail.ru",
             "password": "admin123"
         }

-   Authorization in the system was created with help JWT(json web token).
-After user login in the system he will receive next message:
+   Authorization in the system was created with help of JWT(json web token).
+After a user logins in the system a user will receive next message:

         {
             "token": "eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJhZG1pbkBtYWlsLnJ1IiwiaWF0IjoxNjA3ODQ1MTg2LCJleHAiOjE2MDc5MzE1ODZ